- Elgar original reference

 Chapter 3: Individual Income Taxation: Income, Consumption, or Dual?

-* Robin Boadway 1 INTRODUCTION The individual income tax constitutes, along with the value-added tax (VAT), the bulwark of the revenue-raising system for industrialized countries.
+3 Individual income taxation: income, consumption, or dual?* Robin Boadway 1 INTRODUCTION The individual income tax constitutes, along with the value-added tax (VAT), the bulwark of the revenue-raising system for industrialized countries.
 While the VAT serves as an efficient revenue-raiser, the income tax is the main tax instrument used to achieve broader objectives of the tax-transfer system, such as distributive equity, equality of opportunity, social insurance, and social policy.
 Not surprisingly, given such diverse and value-driven objectives, the system can be both complex and controversial.
 This can be seen in the many aspects of income tax design that policymakers and tax specialists must assess and address.
 Some key ones include the following: 1.
 Choice of the base.
 At the most basic level, the individual tax base could include income broadly defined, it could be restricted to consumption, or it could include elements of both.
 The choice may be driven partly by matters of economic principle, such as efficiency, equity, and tax base mobility, or it may be driven by administrative necessity, such as measurability, collection and compliance costs, and possibilities for evasion.
 Social and other objectives.
 The individual tax may be used to contribute to objectives such as equal opportunity for children and for those capable of pursuing higher education, job market participation, and economic security.
 Behavioral incentives.
 Elements of the individual tax may be intended to influence the behavior of taxpayers in ways thought to be desirable, perhaps because of perceived market failures.
-For example, there may be tax incentives for retirement saving, home ownership, and/or post-secondary...
+For example, there may be tax...

 You are not authenticated to view the full text of this chapter or article.